atomisthq/docs/docs/index.md

 [elm]: http://elm-lang.org/
 [collab]: https://medium.com/the-composition/understand-automate-collaborate-1b5695ecb724#.u3df7vvjc

-While often our Atomist bot can guide you through the proper workflow, perhaps you are interested in working with the Rug CLI, looking for a little more help to get started with Atomist, or doing something more advanced like writing your own editor.
+While often our Atomist Bot can guide you through the proper workflow, perhaps you are interested in working with the Rug CLI, looking for a little more help to get started with Atomist, or doing something more advanced like writing your own editor.
 If that is what you're looking